fsi-hack4autism/uc1-multisensory-learning-analysis/README.md

 2. identify speakers
 3. look for words that demonstrate emotions

-## Is the student exhibiting any stimming behavior = e.g., scripting (repeating themselves), echoing the other speakers
+## Is the student exhibiting any stimming behavior - e.g., scripting (repeating themselves), echoing the other speakers
 1. look for repeating words
 2. identify speakers

+## 3 workstreams
+1. Input & Analysis - Kevin/Vik
+2. Interpretation - Paloma
+3. Display - Pratha/Mark